tbidne/hs-template/README.md

   * Build / Tests with `stack` and multiple snapshots.
   * Build / Test with nix directly (i.e. `nix build`).
   * Linting (e.g. formatting).

-* `nix/`: This directory contains minimal nix shell files used for the CI jobs e.g. one action will load a nix shell with `nix/tool_version.nix` and test `tool` with `version`.

 ## Misc